eurusik/ngx-remote-component/README.md

 ### Recommended Module Federation Loader

+This library is designed to work with Nx workspaces and Module Federation.
 We strongly recommend using the `ngx-mf-remote-loader` package for Module Federation support:

 ```bash
 npm install ngx-mf-remote-loader